APLMOOC/APLMOOC/docs/course/ch7/part6.md

       speeds←ok/speeds
 ```

-The format `⍕` flattens the vector into a single character vector for `⎕VFI` to parse, and compressing by `ok` keeps the valid readings; exactly one measurement in this fetch was a `null`.
+The format `⍕` turns the numeric vector into a single character vector for `⎕VFI` to parse, and compressing by `ok` keeps the valid readings; exactly one measurement in this fetch was a `null`.

 ```apl
       ⌊(+/speeds)÷≢speeds